-Relationships, just like life, have their own stages.
-It starts off with infatuation and goes through several stages along the way.
+Relationships, just like life, have their own stages and phases.
+It starts off with infatuation and goes through several milestones along the way.
 And these stages are like tests that check your compatibility with each other.

 Go wrong anywhere along the way, and your relationship will take the brunt of the fall.